syncfusion-content/blazor-docs/blazor/appearance/index.md

 # Overview

-The Syncfusion Blazor library styles are developed under the SCSS environment with `base64` embed font icons.
+The Syncfusion Blazor library styles are developed under the scss environment with `base64` embed font icons.
 A list of key features is described as follows.

 ## Key Features